deadfry42/gatchaterraria/README.md

 there are temporary ways to reduce the amount you pay, but im not gonna tell you - read the code lol ;)

+additionally, there are ways to get a weapon you might want with certain items, which you will probably obtain during your playthrough

 good luck :)

 > [!NOTE]